Protect Our Woods

 Read more about the drive, see pics, and review the Community Zoom slide deck or its recording.

-The Village deer exclosure in Hillside Woods is almost complete, and will protect 30 acres of the woods from deer.
-"S" gates will allow people and dogs to walk through at trail intersections.
+The Village deer exclosure in Hillside Woods is complete, and will protect 30 acres of the woods from deer.
+"S" gates allow people and dogs to walk through at trail intersections.
 Bartlett Tree Company has been hired to manage the large invasive plant communities.
 Over the next several years, we will be able to watch ecosystem diversity return to this section of the woods through tree regeneration and replantings.
 New to the project?
 Read the founding study here.

 Despite its ragged condition, Hillside Woods still supports a variety of native birds, mammals, insects and plants.
 Learn more about our northeast woodland ecosystem and share what you learn with others.
 You can add your own observations using iNaturalist and eBird to contribute to our crowd-sourced collective understanding.